-Students, disabled, residents of Tel Aviv: 40 NIS
+Student, disabled, resident of Tel Aviv: 40 NIS

 Child under 18: free

-When we arrived at the Tel Aviv Museum of Art, we had no idea that there will be an overview tour in Eglish (included in the entrance fee).
+When we arrived at the museum, we had no idea there would be an overview tour in English (included in the entrance fee).
 And we did not know about the tour because of its low visibility on the official site.
 You can find information about upcoming tours and encounters over here.
-And if there is nothing on the planned date, then at least you can use audio guides.
+And if there is nothing on the planned date, you can use audio guides.

-The main compound of the Tel Aviv Museum of Art consists of two buildings.
+The main compound of the museum consists of two buildings.
 They are the main building and the Paul and Herta Amir building.